Neural Encoding Detection is Not All You Need for Synthetic Speech Detection

 AUC EER BAC AUC EER BAC AUC EER BAC

-Since the detection performance are not affected by the sampling rate and the spoofed content was not modified, their decrease depends entirely on the occurrence of false alarms on bona fide trials.
+Since the detection performance is not affected by the sampling rate and the spoofed content was not modified, its decrease depends entirely on the occurrence of false alarms on bona fide trials.

 ROC curves upon ASVSpoof 2019 LA eval dataset and neurally encoded variants.
 The operating point for output probability of 0.5 (where, by convention, p>0.5 implies that the content is synthetic) is marked by a circle.